Getting the Most Out of Your Text Data, Part 2

 Using Conditional Formatting

-This is a completely new feature in Minitab 17.2, which came about as the result of many requests from users who wanted the ability to control the appearance of the data in the worksheet.
+This is a relatively new feature in Minitab, one which came about as the result of many requests from users who wanted the ability to control the appearance of the data in the worksheet.
 Because there are many options available in the new menu, we’ll just focus on two options as examples.
 The other options behave in a similar way, so a basic understanding of these two examples should be helpful in applying the other options in Conditional Formatting.

 Often, raw text data is used to create Pareto charts to see the defects are most frequently occurring.
 But what if we want to highlight the most frequently occurring defect in the worksheet?
-This is now possible in Minitab 17.2: We use Data > Conditional Formatting > Pareto > Most Frequent Values:
+We use Data > Conditional Formatting > Pareto > Most Frequent Values: